Residency Training Program

 The interview day will be virtual.
 You will be emailed a Zoom link within 48 hours of your scheduled interview day.

-At 8:35 AM, the applicants will hear from Dr. Patricia Sime, Chair of the Department of Internal Medicine.
+At 9:15 AM, all applicants will hear from Dr. Patricia Sime, Chair of the Department of Internal Medicine.

-At noon, the applicants will have a brief wrap up session with Dr. Forrest, Dr. Iden, or a chief medical resident and have an opportunity to ask any unanswered questions.
+At 1:15, the applicants will join the resident inpatient report.
+This will be followed by a brief wrap up session with Dr. Forrest, Dr. Iden, or a chief medical resident and applicants will have an opportunity to ask any unanswered questions.

 We hope you enjoy your interview day experience!
-Please direct any follow-up questions or concerns to Henry Lewis (henry.lewis@vcuhealth.org).
+Please direct any follow-up questions or concerns to imea@vcuhealth.org.

 Preliminary